-ETE Board Following the Merger
+Board of Directors of ETE Following the Merger

-Following the completion of the merger, the ETE Board will remain unchanged.
-Information about the current ETE directors and executive officers can be found in the documents listed under the heading "Where You Can Find More Information" beginning on page 165.
+Following the completion of the merger, ETE's board of directors will remain unchanged.
+Information about the current ETE directors and executive officers can be found in the documents listed under the heading "Where You Can Find More Information" beginning on page [-].